Request > Environmental regulation, business and biodiversity

 The first working group meeting took place in Brussels on December 11th, 2017.
 During this kick-off meeting, the group was formally established, ensured a common understanding of the request and started to develop the future working plan among the experts.
 The Expert Working Group has developed the Document of Work (DoW) into a Protocol which, following a period of extended peer-review and open consultation, serves as the basis for their synthesis work and will support the drafting of a final report/product.
 In June 2018, the expert working group finalised a draft of the methods protocol that was made public and broadly disseminated to a range of stakeholders using the following engagement process:

-- EKLIPSE invited external expert review of the report – approximately five external reviewers to review the draft protocol report on its content and structure.
+- EKLIPSE invited an external expert review of the report – approximately five external reviewers reviewed the draft protocol report on its content and structure.
 Reviewers represented different backgrounds (academia, policy, and practice).

 - The draft protocol report was distributed among the participants of the Expert Survey.
 They were asked for their feedback and input on the content and conclusions.